 What are The Autopsy Doctor’s qualifications?

-Dr. Daniel Schultz is a board-certified forensic, clinical and anatomic pathologist and has personally performed roughly 6,000 autopsies.
+Dr. Daniel Schultz is a board-certified forensic, clinical and anatomic pathologist and has personally performed almost 7,000 autopsies(2020).
 He conducts and oversees everything from start to finish, even when other high quality forensic pathologists of similar board certification and experience fill in for him on some occasions.
 He has experience in hospitals, medical examiner’s and coroner’s offices, academic centers, tissue banks and funeral homes.
 He also provides testimony for civil and criminal courts requiring medical legal forensic expertise.
 Here’s a link for additional information on Dr. Dan Schultz.

-We also have several other board certified doctors that perform autopsied in our lab for Final Diagnosis when Dr. Schultz is unavailable.
+We also have several other board certified doctors that perform autopsies in our lab for Final Diagnosis when Dr. Schultz is unavailable.

 What if I have legal questions and need the doctor to testify?

 You should consult with an appropriate attorney; however, Dr. Schultz is available for consultations, testimony, and depositions should the need arise (separate billing will apply).
 Law Firms link.